Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Internship Structure

 Interns at CHOC participate in a variety of training activities.
 Interns have the opportunity to receive both a breadth of experience with children with medical diagnoses and more traditional child psychopathology along with in-depth experiences with specific specialty medical teams.
 There are a variety of core training experiences that take place throughout the entire training year.
 Trainees participate in two six-month specialty rotations through an array of CHOC specialty services and clinics.
-Trainees also participate in up to three targeted three-month minor rotations.
+Trainees may also participate in one targeted three-month minor rotation.
 Each training experience is described below.

 While time spent in each activity can differ on a week to week basis, the basic breakdown of time spent in each activity is as follows (chart based on 40 hour week):